ndrslmpk/flask-crud-todo/README.md

 In our setting we are using

 - Flask
   - SQLAlchemy
     - PSYCOPG2
   - Jinja2
   - flask_migrate
     - alembic
 - PostgreSQL
+- Tailwind CSS

 ## Starting the Postgres DB